Highly Pathogenic Avian Influenza

 Current updates

-Please refer to the Colorado Dept. of Ag website for reporting flocks in the Weld/Montrose quarantine zones, Colorado developments, situation reports, and webinars.
+Please refer to the Colorado Dept. of Ag website for reporting sick or dead birds.

 It is critical that sick or unusual bird deaths be reported.